The Most Important Criteria to Choosing the Best Tandem KayakHere are the factors we consider when putting together these reviews

 Tandem kayaks are more expensive than single ones.
 However, it is still a lot cheaper than buying two solos.
 In the end, you’d have to consider this purchase as a long-term investment.

 Ready to search for the tandem kayak that’s right for you?
-Below are some of the models that you may consider.

 This is a yellow-colored inflatable tandem kayak set with aluminum oars and high output air pump.
 It has an adjustable inflatable seat with backrest, a removable skeg, a Boston valve on each side, an inflatable I-beam floor, a repair patch kit, and a US Coast Guard I.D.